Hanntheccho/HOI4-Beyond-Earth/README.md

-# Beyond Earth: A Hoi4 Mod
+# Beyond Earth: A HOI4 Mod
+These files cannot be redistributed, modified or edited without explicit permission, in its entirety or by its components.
+All these files belong to its original creator(s).

 ## Wiki
 The following sections are made to allow a central database of all the changes and new variables.